There is a worldwide diabesity epidemic, and “experts” don’t know what to do about it.

 Dr. Banting published a “Letter on Corpulence” in 1863 about this low-carb diet, and it is considered to be the first diet book ever written.
 Low-carb eating was the accepted diet from that time forward – and the obesity rates were low – until the low-fat diet revolution took over.

 4. Doctors have been ignoring obesity and the diabesity epidemic.

 Though obesity is a disease that, 90 percent of the time, leads to type 2 diabetes, doctors don’t seem to be advising their patients of this fact.
 In 2013, a survey by the Obesity Action Coalition indicates that doctors may be hesitant to broach this subject with their patients.
-Though doctors reported they spoke to their patient about managing their weight, only 40 percent of patients surveyed said their doctors actually advised them to lose weight.
-There is a big difference between discussing weight management with patients, and telling patients they are at risk for diabesity and heart disease and a host of other health problems if they don’t lose weight.
+Though doctors reported they spoke to their patients about managing their weight, only 40 percent of patients surveyed said their doctors actually advised them to lose weight.
+There is a big difference between discussing weight management with patients and telling them they are at risk for diabesity, heart disease, and a host of other health problems if they don’t lose weight.

 This reticence could be because the doctor doesn’t want to hurt the patient’s feelings.
 Or it could be because of insufficient knowledge about and experience with nutrition and weight management.
 But whatever the reason, their hesitancy to discuss obesity with their patients may have inadvertently caused the diabesity epidemic.

 5. Doctors promoted the Food Pyramid

 In response to the eat less fat, eat more carbs movement of the 70s and 80s, the United States Department of Agriculture (USDA) created the Food Pyramid in 1992.
 The USDA Food Pyramid advised Americans to eat more servings of whole grains and starches than any other food group, 6-11 servings of bread, rice, pasta, and cereal a day!